CrazyRedMachine/LUFAHybridFightstick/README.md

 I've also written some variants if you'd rather convert a [SNES pad](https://github.com/CrazyRedMachine/LUFAHybridFightstick/tree/SNES) or a [PC-FX pad](https://github.com/CrazyRedMachine/LUFAHybridFightstick/tree/PCFX).

-Expect new PSX code based on dualshock protocol for for easier modding soon.
+Expect new PSX code based on dualshock protocol for easier modding soon.

 ## Acknowledgments